 Our hamper holds it shape thanks to four lightweight dowels hidden inside the corner casings.
 As mentioned above, these dowels are removable by simply lifting up the cuff and sliding them out, allowing you to wash the exterior or fold it flat for storage.

 Choosing your canvas

 There are usually several weights of solid canvas from which to choose.
-We shopped with Fabric Depot where we found 9.3 oz, 12 oz and even 14 oz.
+The most common are 9.3 oz, 12 oz and 14 oz.
 We used 9.3 oz for our brown Mermaid & Fish hamper and 12 oz for our natural Octopus & Seahorse hamper.
 Both samples turned out well, although the 12 oz had more ability to stand up on its own when empty.
 Our first recommendation would be the 12 oz or 14 oz to give you the best stability.
 That said, our 9.3 oz sample turned out very nicely, and as soon as there was even just a few inches of laundry in the bottom, the instability went away – once it was about a quarter full, it was just as stable as the 12 oz sample.
 The fun thing about the 9.3 oz is all the beautiful colors you can choose from.
 In the end, as always, the choice is yours.

 Links are included below for the two adorable appliqué templates we created for our under-the-sea theme.
 You can download the Fish, the Seahorse or both absolutely free.
 We used, and recommend, raw edge appliqué with a straight stitch.
 It’s the easiest option to get a clean finish around more complex designs.
 When/If you launder the exterior, the raw edge will fray slightly, giving it a fun and rustic look.
 Our designs are formed with open curves to allow for this frayed look